 - The John S. Van E. Kohn, Class of 1928 Fund for American literature

 - The Hugh M. MacMullan, Class of 1928 Fund for works by or about T.S.
-Eliot, Rupert Brooke, and James Elroy Flecker
+Eliot, Rupert Brooke, and James Elroy Flecker, or for significant early works in English literature

-- The Ronald B. Moir, Class of 1951 Fund to support publicizing the Chapin Library
+- The Ronald B. Moir, Class of 1951 Fund to support publicizing the Chapin Library, through publications and events

 - The Herman Rosse Collection Fund in support of the artist’s archive

-- The Leonard B. Schlosser, Class of 1946 Fund in support of binding and conservation
+- The Leonard B. Schlosser, Class of 1946 Fund for binding and conservation

 - The John T. Snyder Library Fund for purchases of works by or about Edwin Arlington Robinson and literature of Robinson's era